• Skip to primary navigation

 These fun baking recipes offer a lot of sensorial exploration.
 Rolling the dough and creating the cookies can be an exciting experience for kids and adults.
 Laughing about what shapes they've made, whether their cookies are lopsided, and the sizes of the thumbprints ignite creativity and spark joy.

-Our 2 y.o. is fascinated by the look and feel of jam.
-It's squishy and gooey and jiggly with a bright beautiful color to it.
+Katalina is fascinated by the look and feel of jam.
+She likes the way it jiggles and its bright beautiful color.

 For more sensorial fun with dough, check out this Antarctic expedition food, this savory pie, and these Peruvian donuts.